Jahia/search-ui-jahia-connector/README.md

 <!--
     Project name can either be the full length project name (if there is one) or just the repo name.
 For example: Digital Experience Manager
 -->
-Sandbox test - another test
+Sandbox test - bis test
 ======================

 <!--